 How to Integrate Applications

-How to integrate SPIRAL with Google Calendar to automatically register events in Google Calendar when they are scheduled in SPIRAL
+How to integrate SPIRAL with Google Calendar to automatically register events in Google Calendar when they are registered in SPIRAL

 m.wadazumi

-Schedule management in business is crucial for conducting operations efficiently.
+Schedule management in business is crucial for performing tasks efficiently.

-This time, we will discuss how to automate schedule registration and the benefits of integrating SPIRAL with Google Calendar.
+This time, we will discuss the method of automating schedule registration and the benefits of integrating SPIRAL with Google Calendar.

 By utilizing this automation, it may become easier to share schedules and improve daily work efficiency.